yCyanxs/GamingPCOptimization/README.md

  * Standardize your gaming PC builds
  * Peripheral selection, configuration and maintenance
  * Troubleshooting and isolating unusual performance behavior
- * A customizable [PowerShell Desired State Configuration (DSC)](CONTENT/DOCS/PSDSC/README.md) to help ensure your settings always stay the same and quickly verified with a simple command.

 If you do use this or redistribute this in any way, please give due credit.